If you haven’t made it to Cartersville to check out Tellus Science Museum, you should. It’s one of my girls’ favorite spaces in metro Atlanta.

 The Weinman Mineral Gallery is massive.
 Though the gems and minerals are impressive on their own, I’m a fan of the periodic table, which features real-life examples of the elements.

 Dinosaur fans in your family will appreciate the Fossil Gallery, featuring T-rex, a saber-tooth cat, & more.
 And your little explorers will enjoy getting their hands dirty in the fossil dig & gem panning areas plus experiencing science in action in My Big Backyard.

 And through May 6, 2018, you can check out the The Robot Zoo exhibition.
 Per the summary, “Robotic animals and hands-on activities illustrate fascinating real-life characteristics, such as how a chameleon changes colors and a fly walks on the ceiling.
 Machinery in the robotic animals simulate the body parts of their real-life counterparts.
 Muscles become pistons, intestines become filtering pipes, and brains become computers.”

 Want to check it out on the cheap?
 You’ve got a few ways to save:

-- If you show your Bank of America card, you’ll get free admission to Tellus Science Museum on the first full weekend of the month.
-The free admission offer is valid the cardholder only, and the next free admission weekend will take place on January 7 & 8, 2017.
+- If you show your Bank of America or Merrill Lynch credit or debit card, you’ll get free admission to Tellus Science Museum on the first full weekend of the month.
+The free admission offer is valid the cardholder only, and the next free admission weekend will take place on April 7 & 8, 2018.

 Tellus Science Museum is located at 100 Tellus Drive, Cartersville.